Copyright law of Brazil

-The copyright law of Brazil is primarily based on Law Nº9,610 from 19 February 1998.
+The copyright law of Brazil is primarily based on Law Nº9,610 of 19 February 1998.
 Additionally, Brazil has signed the Berne Convention and the TRIPS Agreement.

 History

 Imperial period

 Brazil's first constitution, the Imperial Constitution of 1824, did not deal with creative works, and instead only mentioned patents:

 The first legal document to deal with the protection of creative works in Brazil was the Law of 11 August 1827, which gave jurist course professors exclusive publication rights to their course's compendia for the 10 years following their approval by the government.

 However, the general protection of creative works in Brazil first came from article 261 of the Criminal Code of 1830.
 It protected any text ("or stamp") which had been written, composed or translated by Brazilian citizens, for the lifetime of the author, plus 10 years if they had any heirs.
 If such works were made by corporations, the protection lasted for 10 years after publication.

-While it was a step in the direction of an all-encompassing copyright protection, the Code of 1830 protected only written works, not any other kind of artwork.
-This and other issues would be criticized by scholars in the decades that followed its enactment.
+While it was a step in the direction of an all-encompassing copyright protection, the Code of 1830 protected only written works, not any other kind of artwork; this and other issues would be criticized by scholars in the decades that followed its enactment.

+For example, the then-barely invented photographs were also not considered for the 1830 text, and would likely not be illegal to reproduce in the following years as the technology developed.
+However, one must also consider the relative difficulty it would have been, in the mid to late 19th century, to copy or otherwise reproduce (a potentially single physical copy of) a photograph without authorization from the owner.